govorovvs/Quarks.DataAccess.EntityFramework/README.md

 ## Example

-Here is an example that describes how to use HNibernate with Quarks.Transactions.
+Here is an example that describes how to use EntityFramework with Quarks.Transactions.

 ```csharp
 public class User : IEntity, IAggregate